medialab/minet/docs/cli.md

                                                   Whether to attempt to grab cookies from your computer's browser (supports "firefox", "chrome", "chromium", "opera" and "edge").
   -H HEADERS, --header HEADERS                    Custom headers used with every requests.
   --insecure                                      Whether to allow ssl errors when performing requests or not.
-  -o OUTPUT, --output OUTPUT                      Path to the output file.
-By default, the results will be printed to stdout.
-  --resume                                        Whether to resume from an aborted report.
-  -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
   --separator SEPARATOR                           Character used to split the url cell in the CSV file, if this one can in fact contain multiple urls.
   -t THREADS, --threads THREADS                   Number of threads to use.
 Defaults to 25.
   --throttle THROTTLE                             Time to wait - in seconds - between 2 calls to the same domain.
 Defaults to 0.2.
   --timeout TIMEOUT                               Maximum time - in seconds - to spend for each request before triggering a timeout.
 Defaults to ~30s.
-  --total TOTAL                                   Total number of lines in CSV file.
-Necessary if you want to display a finite progress indicator for large input files.
   --url-template URL_TEMPLATE                     A template for the urls to fetch.
 Handy e.g. if you need to build urls from ids etc.
   -X METHOD, --request METHOD                     The http method to use.
 Will default to GET.
   --max-redirects MAX_REDIRECTS                   Maximum number of redirections to follow before breaking.
 Defaults to 5.